kmcphillips/stoneboatpottery.ca/README.markdown

 ## Quick Setup

-Get the application running in under five minutes.
+With an OS X or Linux machine and MySQL installed, you should be able to go from 0 to running in under three minutes.

 ### For the impatient